 Risk of fatal consequence

 Anaesthetics are very safe and we take all precautions during surgery.
 Please advise us if there is any change in your health.
-Our hospital is equipped to deal with emergencies.
 Serious problems following surgery can arise from pulmonary thrombosis sometime after surgery and you will need to go to an hospital with an A&E department.
 Please call an ambulance if you have chest pain.

 Although you will be given an estimate as to how long the recovery process will take delays in healing can affect the soft tissue or bone.
 Poor eating, smoking, too much standing can all add to a delay.

 Do not drive after foot surgery until recommended.
 Start by trying the foot pedals on the driveway where it is safe.
 For your first journey do not travel too far and it is best to have a competent driver with you to take over.
 You cannot drive with casts and if you fail to follow advice you may invalidate your insurance or have an accident.
 Always check with you own insurance if you use an automatic but do not drive before any wound has thoroughly healed.